 Worse yet, some kayaking companies outright lie about the facts of orca whale watching.
 Some make wild claims without keeping trip logs to back them up.
 Others try to downplay our success by saying we are “lucky”.
 These folks are simply trying to take to your hard-earned vacation money under false pretenses.
 These companies mostly operate tours in the eastern half of the San Juan Islands or the Anacortes area — far from the primary whale-watching zones.
 Decades of studies by biologists show that killer whales are sighted near Anacortes an average of only 70 times each summer — and usually far from shore.
 In contrast, orcas have been sighted at Lime Kiln Whale Watch Park on San Juan Island an average of 1,589 times each summer — 23 times as often and usually very close to shore!
 Nevertheless, dishonest companies will tell you that they see orcas just as frequently as Sea Quest!
 Click the map on the right to see an enlarged view of the US government data for killer whale sightings in July.
 Click here to download all 12 months of killer whale watching data and be sure to zoom in to see the details.

 If you are comparing sea kayaking companies in Washington, ask to see their paddling routes and compare them to our maps of where killer whales are usually seen.
-Ask them if they can back up their orca whale watching claims with actual data and show it to you.
+Ask them if they can back up their orca whale watching claims with actual data and present it to you.
 Click here to see our San Juan Islands kayak tour route maps that illustrate how closely we follow the main orca whale watching corridor.
 If the other company doesn’t stick to the primary killer whale route, your chances of watching killer whales with them is almost zero!

 More About Kayak Whale-Watching in the San Juan Islands